Legends of Motorsport (band)

 Legends of Motorsport is a rock band formed in Hobart and based in Melbourne, Australia.

 Legends of Motorsport have released three albums.
 The first was Dual Fuel which was a compilation of their Beef With Cheese and Legends Of Motorsport EPs.
 Their second was Remnants From The Big Bang (2006) released on Reverberation and featuring cover art by Peter Bagge.
 The third, released in November 2009, is entitled Yeah Uh Huh.
-New LP entitled "Survival of the Fittest" is out April 2016 on Cobra Snake Necktie records.
+The last LP, entitled Survival of the Fittes was released April 2016 on Cobra Snake Necktie records.

 Legends of Motorsport have played at the Big Day Out and Meredith Music Festival and have supported Queens of the Stoneage, Mudhoney, Beasts of Bourbon and Magic Dirt.

 The Legends played the Last Big Bang on 1 April 2017.